 In the beginning of 2017, in response to new enforcement policies at the national level, a group of immigration and civil rights advocates began working together to support and connect existing local rapid response networks in order to respond to immigration enforcement actions in a coordinated and streamlined way in Northern California.
-The goal of the Northern California Rapid Response Network (NCRRN) is to provide support to every community within the jurisdiction of the San Francisco Immigration Court – from Bakersfield to the Oregon border —in order to protect individuals’ due process rights and with the goal of keeping families together.
+The goal of the Northern California Rapid Response & Immigrant Defense Network (NCCRIDN) is to provide support to every community within the jurisdiction of the San Francisco Immigration Court – from Bakersfield to the Oregon border —in order to protect individuals’ due process rights and with the goal of keeping families together.